joshburnett/addcopyfighandler/README.md

 ## MacOS-specific behavior:

 - Requires Qt, whether PyQt5/6 or PySide2/6.
 - The figure will be copied to the clipboard as a PNG, regardless of matplotlib.rcParams['savefig.format'].

 Releases
 --------
+### 3.2.1: 2024-06-13

+- Made backend checks case-insensitive due to undocumented changes in matplotlib 3.9.

 ### 3.2.0: 2024-02-13

 - Added MacOS support (thanks @orlp!).
 No SVG support, same as Linux.